gregoryyy/tagalyst2/refactor.md

 - Expose the public API (`window.__tagalyst`) and nothing else.

 All business logic lives in the dedicated modules; `content.ts` becomes straightforward glue.
+### Why not just move classes?

+Simply copying existing classes into separate files would still leave them tightly coupled to global singletons (`focusController`, `messageMetaRegistry`, etc.).
+The planned layout goes further: each module exposes explicit exports, consumes dependencies through constructors, and drops side effects so we can test or replace pieces without dragging in the whole content script.
+That’s why the refactor is more than a file shuffle—it’s also about untangling ownership and wiring while we split the code.